 Learning About the Unknown

-Maybe you are like me and just zoned out during those commercials, thinking to yourself, that doesn’t apply to me.
 So, you found something else to occupy your mind during those TV ads.
-And if you are a veteran having been recently diagnosed with mesothelioma, you may think that all of a sudden, there are all these ads about it on the tube.
+And if you are a veteran having been recently diagnosed with mesothelioma, you may think that all of a sudden, there are all these ads popping up.

-But, they were always there…you just weren’t paying attention because, despite the fact that you knew you were exposed to asbestos, you never thought you would get cancer from it.
+But, they were always there, because thousands of people are diagnosed with mesothelioma each year.
+You just weren’t paying attention because, despite the fact that you knew you were exposed to asbestos, you never thought you would get cancer from it.

 If this happened to you, you need to know that you are not alone.

-In fact, most veterans (and non-veterans) that I talk to tell me that this is almost verbatim, what their doctor told them when they were first diagnosed.
-The problem is that it may not be true.
-Many of those told that there was little that could be done, end up having surgery despite what their local doctor initially told them.
+In fact, most veterans that we talk to say that this is almost exactly what most doctors say at first.
+The problem is that it there are other options.
+Many who were told that there was little that could be done had successful surgery despite what their local doctor first told them.

 Why the Confusion?

-The problem is that many of us assume than an oncologist (a cancer doctor after all) must be an expert at your type of cancer, and therefore has a clue as to what he is talking about.
-But, you’re wrong…he doesn’t.
-At least, it’s highly unlikely that he doesn’t.
-I don’t want to disparage all oncologists, as there are a handful of them who do refer their mesothelioma patients to a specialist; but, most don’t.
+The problem is that many of us assume than an oncologist (a cancer doctor after all) must be an expert at your type of cancer, and therefore will know what they are talking about.
+In fact, they may have not know about all the treatment options available.

-And I’ve had plenty of vets tell me that they saw a thoracic surgeon who is very well known and respected.
+We’ve had plenty of vets tell us that they saw a thoracic surgeon who is very well known and respected.
 And that he is head of the thoracic surgery department at his hospital.
-OK, great.
-But, is he a mesothelioma thoracic surgeon, or a general thoracic surgeon?
-Is he a Maserati mechanic or a Ford mechanic?
+But does the surgeon specialized in mesothelioma or is a general surgeon?
+Are they a Maserati mechanic or a Ford mechanic?

-If you don’t know how to find one, call or email me.
+If you don’t know how to find a mesothelioma specialist, call or email us today.